Liriodendron tulipifera

-It is fast-growing, without the common problems of weak wood strength and short lifespan often seen in fast-growing species.
-April marks the start of the flowering period in the Southern United States (except as noted below); trees at the northern limit of cultivation begin to flower in June.
-The flowers are pale green or yellow (rarely white), with an orange band on the tepals; they yield large quantities of nectar.
+This species is also fast-growing, without the common problems of weak wood strength and short lifespan often seen in fast-growing species.
+In 2024 the unusual combination of rapid growth with strong wood was explained.
+No longer called hardwood, tulip tree lumber is now called "midwood," a term created expressly for this wood.

 The tulip tree is the state tree of Indiana, Kentucky, and Tennessee.

 Description

 The tulip tree is one of the largest of the native trees of eastern North America, known in an extraordinary case to reach the height of 58.5 m with the next-tallest known specimens in the 170-177 ft range.
 These heights are comparable to the very tallest known eastern white pines, another species often described as the tallest in eastern North America.

 The trunk on large examples is typically 4-6 ft in diameter, though it can grow much broader.
 Its ordinary height is 80-150 ft and it tends to have a pyramidal crown.
 It prefers deep, rich, and rather moist soil; it is common throughout the Southern United States.
 Growth is fairly rapid.

 The bark is brown, furrowed, aromatic and bitter.
 The branchlets are smooth, and lustrous, initially reddish, maturing to dark gray, and finally brown.
 The wood is light yellow to brown, and the sapwood creamy white; light, soft, brittle, close, straight-grained.
 Specific gravity: 0.4230; density: 26.36 lb/cuft.

 Winter buds are dark red, covered with a bloom, obtuse; scales becoming conspicuous stipules for the unfolding leaf, and persistent until the leaf is fully grown.
 Flower-bud enclosed in a two-valved, caducous bract.

 The alternate leaves are simple, pinnately veined, measuring 5-6 in long and wide.
 They have four lobes, and are heart-shaped or truncate or slightly wedge-shaped at base, entire, and the apex cut across at a shallow angle, making the upper part of the leaf look square; midrib and primary veins prominent.
 They come out of the bud recurved by the bending down of the petiole near the middle bringing the apex of the folded leaf to the base of the bud, light green, when full grown are bright green, smooth and shining above, paler green beneath, with downy veins.
 In autumn they turn a clear, bright yellow.
 Petiole long, slender, angled.

+April marks the start of the flowering period in the Southern United States (except as noted below); trees at the northern limit of cultivation begin to flower in June.
+The flowers are pale green or yellow (rarely white), with an orange band on the tepals; they yield large quantities of nectar.